jmasengeshomsft/apim-landing-zone-accelerator/README.md

 # Enterprise-Scale-APIM Lite (Fork)

 This repo is a fork of [Enterprise-Scale-APIM](https://github.com/Azure/apim-landing-zone-accelerator).
 Checkout the original repository for a complete enterprise deployment reference.
-This fork focuses on demonstrating how to successfully provision an internal APIM instance in an existing dev environment (spoke).
+This fork focuses on demonstrating how to successfully provision an internal APIM instance in an existing virtual network.
+An optional AKS backend was added instead of functions.

 ## What was ommitted:
 - Application Gateway